InformaticsMatters/squonk/docker/deploy/ubunutu-setup.md

 ## Certificate renewal

-Let's Encrypt certificates only last for 90 days. if running a permananet server you should automate renewing them. certbot runs as root so switch to root and create a shell script like this, adjusting the location of DEST_DIR and where the certificates are found as required:
+Let's Encrypt certificates only last for 90 days. if running a permanent server you should automate renewing them. certbot runs as root so switch to root and create a shell script like this, adjusting the location of DEST_DIR and where the certificates are found as required: